Will our guests dance?

 - You and your partner do a set dance

 In the 1st option, we leave you to your own dance (and DJ).
-If you so wish, we can plug your device into our PA system.
+If you so wish, we can bluetooth your song through our PA system.

 The 2nd is the simplest: we invite all your guests to join you in either a Circassian (circle) or Galopede (longways) type dance, with no focus on the couple.